School Clubs

 Here at Mountbatten Primary School we like to keep pupils active and engaged at all times, including lunchtimes.
 We run many clubs for pupils throughout the year , here are a selection of what’s currently on offer.

-We also have free wrap-around care which runs up until 5pm daily (4pm Thursdays).
+We also have a wrap-around care club which runs up until 5.45pm daily.

 “Staff welcome the highquality training they receive.
 They feel proud to work in the school.”